Emilio66/machine_learning/03_Training_Models.md

 > overfitting - if the validation error is much higher than training error; 1. feed more data, 2. regularize, 3. decrease degree
 ---
-### 9. Suppose you are using Ridge Regression and you notice that the training error and the validation error are almost equal and fairly high.
+### 9. Suppose you are using Ridge Regression and you notice that the training error and the validation error are almost *equal and fairly high*.
 Would you say that the model suffers from high bias or high variance?
 Should you increase the regularization hyperparameter α or reduce it?

-> underfitting(when training error is high): reduce hyperparameter to eliminate bias
+> underfitting(when training error is high & equal to vlidation error roughly): reduce hyperparameter to eliminate bias

 ### 10. Why would you want to use:
 Ridge Regression instead of Linear Regression?